Our Essential Services

 Most expats choose to live in one of Sweden’s five main cities: Stockholm, Malmö, Gothenburg, Uppsala, or Solna.
 In these cities, unless you are looking for a private room in a home, the minimum house rent in Sweden rarely dips below 10,700 SEK per month (1,200 USD).

 How Much is the Rent in Sweden’s Most Expensive Cities?

-Utility bills payments between these three cities are fairly reasonable in comparison with the rent.
-For basic utilities such as electricity, water, heating, and cooling, expats can expect to pay somewhere between 550–880 SEK (60–80 USD).
+Utility bills payments between these cities are fairly reasonable in comparison with the rent.
+For basic utilities estimations, see our Living in Sweden section.